-The aggregate principal amount of variable rate debt we had outstanding under our debt instruments as of December 31, 2014 was \$145.0 million (December 31, 2013: \$155.0 million).
-This debt had a weighted average annual interest rate of 2.9% as of December 31, 2014 (December 31, 2013: 2.3%).
-Based on the variable rate debt in our debt instruments as of December 31, 2014, we estimate that a 1% increase in interest rates would have increased interest expense by \$0.7 million and a 1% decrease in interest rates would have decreased interest expense by \$0.2 million.
+The aggregate principal amount of variable rate debt we had outstanding under our debt instruments as of December 31, 2015 was 110.0 million (as of December 31, 2014 : 145.0 million).
+This debt had a weighted average annual interest rate of 2.9% as of December 31, 2015 (as of December 31, 2014 : 2.9%).
+Based on the variable rate debt in our debt instruments as of December 31, 2015, we estimate that a 1% increase in interest rates would have increased interest expense by 0.4 million and a 1% decrease in interest rates would have decreased interest expense by less than 0.1 million.

 We have entered into interest rate swap contracts designed to hedge our exposure to possible increases in interest rates.
-These contracts had an aggregate notional value of \$76.0 million and a fair value liability of \$0.7 million as of December 31, 2014 (December 31, 2013: notional value of \$101.5 million; fair value liability of \$0.5 million)
+These contracts allow us to pay a fixed interest rate to the counterparties in exchange for our receipt of payments, from the counterparties, with floating interest rates, thereby allowing us to effectively fix our interest rate payments on our variable rate debt.
+These contracts had an aggregate notional value of \$74.0 million and a fair value liability of \$0.8 million as of December 31, 2015 (as of December 31, 2014 : an aggregate notional value of \$76.0 million ; a fair value liability of \$0.7 million).